mgeier/python-audio/audio-files/README.md

 Here are some IPython notebook files which show how to use some of the available libraries.

+Special attention is payed to the support for different variants of the WAV format.

+All of the described libraries can read and write 16-bit WAV files.
+Most (or maybe all) can also read 32-bit PCM (fixed point) file, but those hardly exist *in the wild*.
+Only a few can read 24-bit files, which are quite commonly used, mostly in professional contexts.
+Also only a few can read 32-bit floating point files.
+This is unfortunate, because many DAW produce such files and most audio processing software uses this format internally.

+A wide range of sampling rates is available, 44100 Hz and 48000 Hz being the most common.
+None of the libraries has problems with different sampling rates, therefore it's enough to use only one of them in the examples, namely 44100 Hz.

+Only a few libraries support WAVEX files, some display a warning but if you're lucky the audio data can still be read successfully.

 [Reading and Writing Audio Files with scipy.io](http://nbviewer.ipython.org/urls/raw.github.com/mgeier/python-audio/master/audio-files/audio-files-with-scipy-io.ipynb)

 TODO: more!